ZakiZtraki/AndruinoBeginner/content/lessons/day10/lesson.md

 ## Summary

 In this lesson you learned that a 7‑segment display contains seven LED segments arranged to form numbers, plus an optional decimal point.
-Displays can be **common cathode**—where the cathodes are tied together and segments are lit by applying a HIGH signal—or **common anode**, where the anodes are tied together and segments are lit by pulling the cathode LOW【8206320365204†L150-L164】【865751415830727†L179-L193】.
-Each segment requires a current‑limiting resistor; a 220 Ω resistor is suitable for a 5 V system【865751415830727†L245-L258】.
+Displays can be **common cathode**—where the cathodes are tied together and segments are lit by applying a HIGH signal—or **common anode**, where the anodes are tied together and segments are lit by pulling the cathode LOW.
+Each segment requires a current‑limiting resistor; a 220 Ω resistor is suitable for a 5 V system.
 You wired a common cathode display to an Arduino, wrote code to display numbers 0–9, and built a countdown timer.
 You also learned how to show sensor data on the display and were introduced to multiplexing for multi‑digit displays.
 These skills prepare you to create richer interfaces for your projects and to integrate data from various sensors in the coming lessons.